Vrishab20/Vrishab20/README.md

 # About Me:
 **Hello, I'm Vrishab!**  <br>I am a Master’s student in Computer Science with a focus on Artificial Intelligence at the University of Ottawa.
-My interests include applying AI and machine learning to real-world challenges, particularly in healthcare and human-centered technologies.
-I enjoy developing impactful solutions, from deep learning models to user-focused tools, and value continuous learning and collaboration.
+I enjoy working with convolutional neural networks in healthcare and human-centered technologies, and large language models, with a stronger focus on language models as their current development is truly fascinating.

 ###  Programming & Core Concepts
  <p align="left">